acromondx/acromondx-blog/content/posts/hello-world.md

 ---

 ### Pseudo-Intro
-Hi, my name is Gideon and I am the owner of this blog.
-I have always wanted a blog but Mr. Procrastination didn't let me build one.
+My name is Gideon Acromond, and I own this blog.
+Mr. Procrastination has prevented me from creating a blog, despite my constant desire to do so.

-Here I am with my first blog post.
-Well, I guess I defeated Mr. Procrastination 😄.
+My first blog post is right here.
+I suppose I've now beaten Mr. Procrastination.

-Currently, I have not idea of the kind of content I will publish here.
-Maybe I will write personal stuff or coding(flutter & python) or both.
+Right now, I have no clue what type of stuff I will publish on this site.
+I might write about things I find fascinating.

 ### About the blog
 I am a big fan of static site generators (**SSGs**).
 That's why when the time came for me to create my blog, I only considered static site solutions (I'm sorry WordPress 🤣).